 Who can get vaccinated?

 Vaccination is voluntary and paid for by the health insurer.
-At this time, only persons insured in the Czech Republic are eligible for vaccination.

 More information is available here: https://covid.gov.cz/situace/registrace-na-ockovani/jak-funguje-prioritizacni-system.

 Who can and cannot get vaccinated?